Request for Proposals: Economic Development Consultant

 This task includes identifying any similarities and/or differences in the economic growth, population growth, economic trends, unemployment rates, consumer spending, and industry sector type of each respective area.
 It also involves comparisons with other similar downtown and central cores in North America.

-Deliverable 4: Relationship of DowntownDC and Golden Triangle’s Contributions to the D.C.
-Tax Base and Its Net Impact on the D.C.
-Budget
+Deliverable 4: Relationship of DowntownDC and Golden Triangle’s Contributions to the DC Tax Base and Its Net Impact on the DC Budget

 Using the two BIDs’ Net Fiscal Impact studies and other sources, analyze the contributions of the two BIDs and the larger downtown area definition in DC’s Comeback Plan to the District budget for the years 2018 through 2023.